Manitoba road trips: Perfectly Parkland

 There's more to this small town than Arthur, the 8 foot tall bull statue (although he does make for a fun photo).

-Walk beneath the arches that line the street of Russell and head to Bin 22 Coffee Company, the town's beloved coffee shop that serves all the usual suspects along with some unique signature blended drinks ("bin busters").
+Walk beneath the arches that line the street of Russell and head to Bin 22 Coffee Company, the town's beloved coffee shop that serves all the usual suspects along with some unique signature blended drinks.
 If you prefer to shop while sipping a warm beverage, try TinHouse Designs & Coffee Co.
-With a coffee in tow, browse some of the local shops like Prairie Collective Co. (antiques and home decor) and Hometown Glory (clothing and home goods).
+With a cup o' java in tow, browse local shop Prairie Collective Co. for antiques and home decor.

 For ice cream and burgers, Connie's Drive In is the seasonal summer spot for all your classic on-the-go food.